 I can’t help the fact that we have to work in the real world for now or the cog in the wheel all the kids and critters can throw into a day, or any of the other factors that make for a rough day, but I do have control over how I manage my homestead and can strive to find simplicity thorough organization.

-In 2015, I’m recognizing my need for structure, routine, planning, embracing and utilizing all of the organizational tools that have worked so well for me in the past, and am going to put my Home Management Binder system back to work!
+This year, I’m recognizing my need for structure, routine, planning, embracing and utilizing all of the organizational tools that have worked so well for me in the past, and am going to put my Home Management Binder system back to work!

 I am filled with new-year hope that there can be some simple in our simple lives.
 That I’ll be able to take ahold of those small and precious moments without the distraction of busyness that clouds the vision from ever noticing them.
 That I’ll be deliberate and fruitful and an example of joy to my children who are ever watching, ever learning.